 Being the only predator in the area, he would normally comb through the forest in search of game whenever the urge struck.
 The food chain crowned him as the king of the small batch of nature.
-He used to stroll around carelessly.
-But now that he shared the space with his equivalent, he felt too ashamed to face her.
+He used to stroll around carelessly but was now too ashamed to walk outside.

 In the eyes of werewolves, he was not a worthy male.
 He was abomination considered lower than any omega.
 Lycans were an embarrassment of the breed.
 Mentioning their mere name would make any murder, rapist, or thief scrunch their nose with disgust.
 They were mistakes of the moon goddess; undeserving of trust or respect.

 Wrath looked down at his unclothed, dirt-streaked chest when the area bellowed again.
 He noted that his skin hadn’t met water in over a week.
 Being closer to beast than man, he had little to no regard for his hygiene.